JAndrassy/ArduinoOTA/README.md

 * WiFi101 - MKR 1000, Arduino WiFi101 shield and Adafruit WINC1500 WiFi shield or module
 * WiFiNINA - MKR 1010, MKR 4000, Nano 33 IoT and any supported MCU with attached ESP32 as SPI network adapter with WiFiNINA firmware
 * WiFiEspAT - esp8266 or ESP32 as network adapter with AT firmware
-* WiFiLink - esp8266 as network adapter with WiFiLink firmware (SPI or Serial)
-* EthernetENC and UIPEthernet - shields and modules with ENC28j60 chip
+* EthernetENC - shields and modules with ENC28j60 chip
-* WiFi - Arduino WiFi Shield (not tested)
-* WiFi library of ESP8266 and ESP32 Arduino boards package

-UIPEthernet, EthernetENC and WiFi library don't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.
-WiFiLink doesn't support UDP multicast, but the firmware propagates the MDNS record.
+EthernetENC library doesn't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.

 ## Installation